How to Study in Portugal for Free (9 Steps)

 4. Enquire About a Local Scholarship

 While not every country has such a program, it is a good idea to check if your local government provides support to its citizens who seek higher education elsewhere.
 Getting scholarships from your local government can be a way that you can study for free in Portugal.
-In the modern world, it is quite a common occasion to see administrations offering aid to the people in need, – Denmark, Norway, Canada have been doing this for years! – so your government may run its scholarships – and you may have a chance to receive one!
+In the modern world, it is quite a common occasion to see administrations offering aid to people in need – Denmark, Norway, and Canada have been doing this for years! – so your government may run its scholarships – and you may have a chance to receive one!

 5. Make Sure to Apply for Financial Aid from External Sources